Personne314/cpp-project-template/README.md

 # Clean the build folder.
 make clean

-# Initialize the project environment.
+# Update the project environment.
 Use this when CMakeLists.txt is modified.
-make init
+make update

 # Build the root Makefile.
 You should never need this because this Makefile is automatically updated, and if you loose it, well you won'tbe able to use this rule anyway.
 make build_root_makefile